ashley206/GUI-Lab/README.md

 #Description

 All labs for the Graphical User Interface class, CST 238, are included in this repository.
 This will build towards a final project of my choosing that will demonstrate my ability to use GUI concept and tailor them towards a specific project.

+The project is a cross platform application that will do a thing... [to be described].

 #Technologies